-7. Borrowings
+6. Borrowings

-The statement of financial position reflects borrowings balance of Kshs.3,855,279,065, which includes secured loans from Kenya Sugar Board and unsecured loans from Ministry of Finance (GoK) of Kshs.1,769,709,413 and Kshs.2,005,334,958 respectively.
-The loans which have accrued a huge interest of Kshs.2,139,291,709 were long overdue some dating back to 1995 and no repayments were being made contrary to Regulation 42(1)(a) of the Public Finance Management (National Government) Regulations, 2015 which states that debt service payments shall be a first charge and the Accounting Officer shall ensure this is done to the extent possible that the Government does not default on debt obligations.
+The statement of financial position reflects a balance of Kshs.4,015,276,304 which as disclosed in Note 18 to the financial statements includes secured loans from Kenya Sugar Board and unsecured loans from Ministry of Finance (GoK) of Kshs.1,859,546,941 and Kshs.2,075,494,669 respectively.
+The loans which have accrued a huge interest of Kshs.2,285,695,348 were long overdue some dating as far back as 1995 and no repayments were being made.
+This is contrary to Regulation 42(1)(a) of the Public Finance Management (National Government) Regulations 2015 which states that debt service payments shall be a first charge and the Accounting Officer shall ensure this is done to the extent possible that the Government does not default on debt obligations.
 No loan agreement or application details were provided to confirm how the loans were advanced and terms of agreement.

-In addition, the borrowings as indicated in Note 18 to the financial statements include an unsecured loan from Grantham Security of Kshs.80,234,694.
+In addition, the borrowings include an unsecured loan from Grantham Security of Kshs.80,234,694.
 However, the loan agreement and the purpose and terms of the credit were not provided for audit review.
 In the absence of such documents and related details, it was not possible to confirm whether the loan was used for the intended purpose and if the terms of the loan are adhered to.

-In the circumstances, the completeness, accuracy, and servicing of the borrowings amounting to Kshs.3,855,279,065 could not be confirmed.
+In the circumstances, the completeness, accuracy, and servicing of the borrowings amounting to Kshs.4,015,276,304 could not be confirmed.

-8. Bank Overdraft
+7. Bank Overdraft

 The statement of financial position and as disclosed in Note 19 to the financial statements reflects bank overdraft balance of Kshs.60,154,806.
-The overdraft relates to an amount outstanding in the account of Trust Bank Limited (in liquidation) and has been outstanding for over twenty years.
-However, other supporting documents showing how the facility was acquired, the nature of the operation and the authority to open the facility were not provided for audit review.
+The overdraft relates to an amount outstanding in the account of Trust Bank Limited (In Liquidation) and has been outstanding for over 20 years.
+However, other supporting documents, showing how the facility was acquired, the nature of the operation and the authority to open the facility were not provided for audit review.
 In addition, any additional interest that the Liquidator may impose on the outstanding amount has not been accrued in these financial statements.

-In the circumstances, the completeness, accuracy and fair statement of the bank overdraft of Kshs.60,154,806 could not be confirmed.
+In the circumstances, the accuracy and fair statement of the bank overdraft of Kshs.60,154,806 could be confirmed.

-9. Long Outstanding and Unsupported Payables
+8. Long Outstanding and Unsupported Payables

-The statement of financial position and as disclosed in Note 20 to the financial statements reflects trade and other payables balance of Kshs.17,996,911,014.
-Review of the schedules provided for audit revealed that the amounts payables have been long outstanding with some dating back to twenty (20) years.
+The statement of financial position and as disclosed in Note 20 to the financial statements reflects trade and other payables balance of Kshs.17,998,068,209.
+Review of schedules provided revealed that the payables had been long outstanding with some dating twenty (20) years back.
 Failure to clear the bills was contrary to Regulation 42(1)(a) of the Public Finance Management (National Government) Regulations, 2015 which states that debt service payments shall be a first charge in the Consolidated Fund and the Accounting Officer shall ensure this is done to the extent possible that the Government does not default on debt obligations.

-Further, Management has not supported the balances by way of ageing analysis, detailed listing and invoices indicating the specific entities to which the amounts are owed.
+Further, Management had not supported the balances with ageing analysis schedules, detailed listing and invoices indicating the specific entities to which the amounts were owed.